zkldi/uscir-spec/source/endpoints/score-submit.rst

 ################

 | If the server refuses to track this chart, e.g. because it is blacklisted, or because the server does not know of it and rejects unknown charts, it should respond with ``statusCode 42``.
 | If the server has received the score, but is holding it in a queue, e.g. for servers which only begin displaying new charts after a certain number of unique players submit scores for it, it should respond with ``statusCode 22``.
+In this case, ``body`` should be as follows, but with only ``sendReplay`` (if the server desires the replay - otherwise, an empty object.)

 Otherwise, returns the standard API response, with ``body`` as follows: